High-Tech Towers in Sydney

-Skidmore, Owings & Merrill (SOM) and architects Fender Katsalidis win the international design competition for a landmark project at Sydney’s Central Station.
+Skidmore, Owings & Merrill (SOM) and architects Fender Katsalidis win the international design competition for a landmark project at Sydney’s Central Station with two high-tech towers Sydney.
 The development seeks to rejuvenate the city’s busiest transport interchange with a new, vibrant public realm, and bring two tech-focused office towers with the world’s first AI-driven facade system, powered by 100% renewable energy to Central Business District.

 The design by SOM and Fender Katsalidis is set to transform the western edge of Central Station in Sydney.
 New commercial buildings and public realm improvements will enhance this southern gateway to the CBD, revitalizing and reconnecting the precinct to the city, and complementing the City of Sydney’s plan to create a third new major civic square.
 The project is a partnership between developers Dexus and Frasers Property Australia.